Preparedness Notes for Tuesday — October 1, 2024

 SurvivalBlog Writing Contest

-Today we present the final installment of a six-part article for Round 114 of the SurvivalBlog non-fiction writing contest.
+Today we present the first entry for Round 115 of the SurvivalBlog non-fiction writing contest.
 The prizes for this round include:

 First Prize: